spacecloud-io/space-cloud/docs/manual/realtime/index.md

 ```

 ## Next steps

 That's all you need to do to enable the realtime module.
-It's time to go ahead and how to use the realtime module on the frontend
+It's time to go ahead and how to use the realtime module on the frontend.

 <div class="btns-wrapper">
   <a href="/docs/database/overview" class="waves-effect waves-light btn primary-btn-border btn-small">